 Because estate planning has become so technical and complex, most people do not have the time to learn all they need to know to plan an estate thoroughly.
 Neither can they be expected to keep up with changes in Montana and federal laws.
 That’s where a team of professionals – such as attorneys, certified public accountants, financial advisers, trust officers and life insurance agents – can be of assistance.
 An attorney with expertise and experience in property law, probate, trusts, tax law and other estate settlement issues generally serves as the key person on the team.

 Time and money can be saved by having necessary information and documents in hand for that first visit with your attorney and other estate planning professionals.
 This list is a condensed summary of some of the legal information your attorney will require.
 Actual documents may also be needed – such as wills, deeds, major debt instruments, past gift tax returns, income tax returns and financial statements for the past five years, trust instruments, information about the income tax basis of property, and any other document that will clarify how property is titled or who would be responsible for the debt.
-See Checklist 1 on page 2.
+See Checklist 1.

 When working with professionals to design and implement your estate plan, you may discover that they have different opinions on the recommended best course of action for your situation.
 Because you have the final say it’s important that you be as knowledgeable as possible about your situation and be clear in your objectives.